 The risk associated with these treatments is unacceptable when there is a safe, effective alternative —smart nutrition and exercise – that can actually reverse heart disease and obliterate the need for risky and even futile medical care.
 Atherosclerotic plaque can be reversed, and cholesterol lowered without drugs or surgery.

 Ronnie weighed over 300 pounds when he wound up needing emergency quadruple bypass surgery.
 Three years later, he was back for an angioplasty and three stents, but his chest pain returned within one month of the surgery.
-Working with Dr. Fuhrman on the Ask the Doctor Forums, Ronnie lost 140 pounds and went off all medications.
+Working with Dr. Fuhrman in the Ask the Doctor Community, Ronnie lost 140 pounds and went off all medications.
 He runs and plays sports and has served as an inspiration to family members who have also lost weight and begun to live healthier lives.
-Read more / Video
+Read his story.

 Julia had three heart attacks within three months.
 After her fifth angioplasty, she still had constant chest pain.
 She was on 10 different daily medications, suffered migraines, and, at the age of 60, could not walk even one block.
 Today, Julia has lost 105 pounds, and now enjoys every day pleasures like exercise, gardening, and playing with her grandchildren.
 She went from a "cardiac cripple" to a healthy, happy woman.
-Read more / Video
+Read her story.

 Like Ronnie and Julia, over the last 20 years hundreds of my other patients with advanced heart disease have demonstrated that dramatic reversal of advanced disease can even occur in a relatively short time.
 Read more heart disease success stories.